khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Launching-Android-Terminal-Emulator-from-another-App.md

 ## Old, pre-1.0.42 API, now removed.

-Android Terminal Emulator can be launched programmatically from another Android application using the standard Android Intent mechanism.
-You can optionally supply an intent extra to specify an initial command to be passed to the terminal emulator.
+(This API was removed because it allowed arbitrary applications to modify the SD Card and the Internet.)

 Here's an example:

     Intent intent = new Intent(Intent.ACTION_MAIN);
     intent.setComponent(new ComponentName("jackpal.androidterm", "jackpal.androidterm.Term"));